KEO News Wire

 Rassie Erasmus has named a Springbok match-day squad loaded with Rugby World Cup pedigree for Saturday’s Castle Lager Rugby Championship opener against the Wallabies at Ellis Park — 18 world champions in all, captain Siya Kolisi starting at No 8.

-The Boks have never lost to Australia at the Johannesburg fortress, and a win this weekend would make it five in a row against the men in gold — a feat last achieved more than half a century ago.
+The Boks have never lost to Australia at the Johannesburg fortress in the professional era, and a win this weekend would make it five in a row against the men in gold — a feat last achieved more than half a century ago.

 Siya Kolisi leads from an unfamiliar No 8 berth, joined by Pieter-Steph du Toit and Marco van Staden in the loose trio.
 Eben Etzebeth plays his 134th Test, extending his record as the most capped Bok of all time and moving into joint-10th on the global list alongside Gethin Jenkins.